zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### shouldLiftAnchorOnSpeedChange
 - Description: Lifts the anchor when using a speed change key, this is a QOL to prevent anchor from being required to be pressed when attempting to change the ship speed
-- Default Value: true
+- Default Value: false

 ### FlightClimbingOffset
 - Description: Ascent and Descent speed for the vehicle in the air.
 This value is interpolated to prevent jitters.
 - Default Value: 5

-### UnderwaterClimbingOffset
+### BallastClimbingOffset
 - Description: Ascent and Descent speed for the vehicle in the water.
 This value is interpolated to prevent jitters.
+- Default Value: 2

+### VerticalSmoothingSpeed
+- Description: This applies to both Ballast and Flight modes.
+The vehicle will use this value to interpolate the climbing offset.
+Meaning low value will be slower climbing/ballast and high values will be instant and match the offset.
+High values will result in jitters and potentially could throw people off the vehicle.
+Expect values of 0.01 and 1.
+IE 1% and 100%
-- Default Value: 5
+- Default Value: 0.5

 ## ModSupport:DynamicLocations